 Talk to your health care provider before you start chair yoga.
 That way, you can get guidance on poses that are best for you and your health.

 You may want to begin with group classes, so you have in-person instruction.
-Check with local senior centers, community centers and yoga studios to see if they offer chair yoga.
+Check with local senior centers, community centers and yoga studios to see if they offer chair yoga for seniors and others.
 They may also recommend good online resources if you want to try chair yoga at home.

 You’ll want to use a sturdy chair with a firm, flat seat and a backrest.
 Don’t use chairs with wheels since they can move.
 Avoid wide armrests, which can get in the way of your movements.